ethereum/go-ethereum/docs/_clef/Rules.md

 ## Introduction

-Rules in Clef are sets of conditions that determine whether a given action can be signed automatically without requiring manual approval from the user.
-This can be useful for automatically approving transactions between a user's own accounts, or to approve patterns that are commonly used by applications.
-This is a UI improvement for users making lots of transactions and also a security improvement because transactions that do not fit the pattern defined by a ruleset will not be signed unless they are reviewed and manually approved by the end user.
+Rules in Clef are sets of conditions that determine whether a given action can be approved automatically without requiring manual intervention from the user.
+This can be useful for automatically approving transactions between a user's own accounts, or approving patterns that are commonly used by applications.
+Automatic signing also requires Clef to have access to account passwords which is configured independently of the ruleset.

 Rules can define arbitrary conditions such as: